sxs-collaboration/spectre/docs/MainSite/Installation.md

     To add a new shell, run `docker exec -it CONTAINER_NAME /bin/bash` (or `docker exec -it CONTAINER_ID /bin/bash`) from a terminal outside the container.
-  * In step 3 above, the `-v SPECTRE_ROOT:SPECTRE_ROOT` maps the directory SPECTRE_ROOT outside the container to SPECTRE_ROOT inside the container.
+  * In step 3 above, the `-v $SPECTRE_ROOT:$SPECTRE_ROOT` maps the directory
+    $SPECTRE_ROOT outside the container to $SPECTRE_ROOT inside the container.
-    Technically docker allows you to say `-v SPECTRE_ROOT:/my/new/path` to map SPECTRE_ROOT outside the container to any path you want inside the container, but **do not do this**.
-Compiling inside the container sets up git hooks in SPECTRE_ROOT that contain hardcoded pathnames to SPECTRE_ROOT *as seen from inside the container*.
+    Technically docker allows you to say `-v $SPECTRE_ROOT:/my/new/path` to map $SPECTRE_ROOT outside the container to any path you want inside the container, but **do not do this**.
+Compiling inside the container sets up git hooks in $SPECTRE_ROOT that contain hardcoded pathnames to $SPECTRE_ROOT *as seen from inside the container*.
 So if your source paths inside and outside the container are different, commands like `git commit` run *from outside the container* will die with `No such file or directory`.